AeN-R-Workshop/7-GitHub/README.md

-# Template
-Template repository for the Nansen Legacy R workshop: GitHub session.
+# Instructions for the Nansen Legacy R workshop: GitHub session.

 Below, you can find instructions on what each participant has to do in this session.